-Creating Effective Four-Skills Lessons
+Creating Effective 4-Skills English Lessons

 Not every lesson can be a home run and not every class can be a perfect experience.
 However, for instructors and students alike there are a few tricks and tips that can insure that a majority of your lessons accomplish your goals and theirs – even if they don’t actually know what those goals should be.
 Probably the most important accomplishment is motivating students to want to contribute and be involved in the classroom using a variety of the necessary language skills and thereby increasing their English ability over time.

-For this to happen, four principles are necessary in my opinion:
+To Create Effective 4-Skills English Lessons, four principles are necessary in my opinion:

 1) Tie into students’ interests and experiences.